-Ryzen 6000 is AMD’s next swing at the mobile market, launching in over 200 laptops designs throughout 2022.
-The new generation moves to a smaller manufacturing process for higher clock speeds, as well as brings unmatched integrated graphics in laptops.
+Ryzen 6000 is AMD’s latest line of mobile processors, launching in over 200 laptop designs throughout 2022.
+The new generation moves to a smaller manufacturing process for higher clock speeds, as well as bringing unmatched integrated graphics to laptops.

 To get you up to speed, we rounded up Ryzen 6000 specs, pricing, and benchmarks.
-If you’re a desktop user, you’ll have to hold tight until AMD’s Ryzen 7000 launch, which we expect in late 2022.
+If you’re a desktop user, you’ll have to hold tight until AMD’s Ryzen 7000 launch, which is coming in fall 2022.

 Ryzen 6000 CPUs released in laptops in February 2022, with AMD showcasing designs from Razer, Asus, and Lenovo, among others.
 As usual, it has been a slow trickle of Ryzen 6000 laptops as vendors move to update their catalogs.
 Asus is one of the first companies to embrace Ryzen 6000 with machines like the ROG Zephyrus G14.